sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 ### Plant Structure
 branches and height.
-Branch structure is about damage so skip. but maybe should be a random effect in other models?
+Branch structure is about damage and was skipped.

 Num lateral branches